traefik/traefik/docs/configuration/tracing.md

 # Tracing

-Tracing system allows developers to visualize call flows in there infrastructures.
+The tracing system allows developers to visualize call flows in their infrastructure.

 We use [OpenTracing](http://opentracing.io).
 It is an open standard designed for distributed tracing.